top of page

 • Defeating gold Critters earns you 3 points.

-• Defeating Platinum Critters earns you 4 points.
+• Defeating a Platinum Critter earns you 4 points.

 Playing Biomes cards will earn you points, once again based on the card's rarity.